A New Approximation Technique for Resource-Allocation Problems: Scheduling with Outliers

 Finally we have the following lemma.

 \begin{lemma} Algorithm \textbf{Sched-Outlier} can be derandomized to output a schedule of cost at most $C(1+\epsilon)$. \end{lemma}

-\begin{proof} In all iterations $h$, except the last one, for all $i,j$, $E[X^{h}_{i,j}]=x^{*}_{i,j}$, where $x^{*}_{i,j}$ is solution of \textbf{LP-Out}.
+\begin{proof} In all iterations $h$ except possibly the last one, we have for all $i, j$ that $E[X^{h}_{i,j}]=x^{*}_{i,j}$, where $x^{*}_{i,j}$ is solution of \textbf{LP-Out}.
 Therefore, before the last iteration, we have that the total expected cost incurred is $C$.
-The procedure can be derandomized directly by the method of conditional expectation, giving an $1$-approximation to cost, just before the last iteration.
-Now at the last iteration, since at most $\frac{1}{\epsilon}$ jobs are assigned and each assignment requires at most $\epsilon'C=\epsilon^2 C$ in cost, the total increase in cost is at most $\epsilon C$, giving the required approximation. \end{proof}
+As in Section~\ref{sec:sched-cap}, the procedure can be derandomized directly by the method of conditional expectations, giving an $1$-approximation to cost, just before the last iteration.
+Now in the last iteration, since at most $\frac{1}{\epsilon}$ jobs are assigned and each assignment requires at most $\epsilon'C=\epsilon^2 C$ in cost, the total increase in cost is at most $\epsilon C$, giving the required approximation. \end{proof}

 Lemmas \ref{lem:profit} and \ref{lem:cost} yield Theorem \ref{thm:sched-outlier}.